RFessehai/ChessGame/README.md

-Run Main JAVA Class in your intelliJ application
+Run Main JAVA Class in your IntelliJ application